dmbarbour/glas/docs/GlasObject.md

 ### External References

-External references are primarily for references between globs.
+External references are primarily intended for references between globs.

 * *external ref* - header (0x02) followed by a reference value.
 A reference value must be recognized as representing another value in context.
 We can logically substitute the external reference with the referenced value.